tekgourou/Splunk_Chrome_Extension/README.md

 ## License

 This project is provided as-is without warranty.
-Feel free to modify and distribute according to your needs.

 ## Changelog